-Expatica, give an overview on these services and explain the key information you should know.
+Expatica gives an overview on these services and also explains the key information you should know.

 Chiropractors in the Netherlands

 Chiropractors offer a holistic type of healthcare in the Netherlands that focuses on the neuromuscular system – basically, symptoms and abnormalities in the nervous system that can cause pain to muscles.
-Commonly associated with back, neck and shoulder pain, chiropractors are actually trained to deal with pain across the body, not just the back or neck.
+In fact, Chiropractors actually deal with pain across the body, not just the back or neck.

 Chiropractors offer a range of treatments and services including: